Michalis Karvouniaris

+Karvouniaris as a youth with Aris Soudas A.P.S.

 Michalis Karvouniaris (Μιχάλης Καρβουνιάρης; born 12 March 1993) is a Greek professional footballer who plays as a midfielder.

+Career

+Youth

-Karvouniaris started playing soccer at the age of seven in a local team named Aris Soudas A.P.S.
+Karvouniaris started playing football at the age of seven in a local team named Aris Soudas A.P.S.
 He played through all the club's youth teams, in which he made great appearances that earned him a call-up in Chania city's mixed team (pre-National team).
 That team consisted of the best players (of Greek nationality only) of the municipality of Chania teams.
-In a tournament at Heraklion city in which Karvouniaris team faced Heraklion city's mixed team, he made a stand out performance that caught the attention of the scouters of Ergotelis F.C. (by that time Ergotelis F.C. was a Greek 1st Division/Super League team), by that time Karvouniaris was 14 years old.
+In a tournament at Heraklion city in which Karvouniaris team faced Heraklion city's mixed team, he made a stand out performance that caught the attention of the scouters of Ergotelis (by that time Ergotelis were a Super League Greece team), by that time Karvouniaris was 14 years old.

-At just 15 years of age, Karvouniaris was promoted to Aris Soudas A.P.S. senior team, being one of the youngest players in the team's history to earn a senior appearance.
+At 15 years of age, Karvouniaris was promoted to Aris Soudas A.P.S. senior team, being one of the youngest players in the team's history to earn a senior appearance.

-In the meantime Ergotelis F.C. scouters were monitoring his performances with Aris Soudas A.P.S. at Chania city's Premier Division and therefore decided to give him a trial.
+In the meantime Ergotelis scouters were monitoring his performances with Aris Soudas A.P.S. at Chania city's Premier Division and therefore decided to give him a trial.